libprima/prima_development/archiva/README.txt

-This directory contains the "archiva" versions of the package.
+This directory contains the "archiva" versions of PRIMA.
 For tests and developments only.

 N.B.: When profiling the solvers against the "archiva" version, e.g.,